-It’s incredible what life can do to your confidence, isn’t it?
+It’s incredible what life can do to your confidence.

-How many of you remember the hurtful comments said to you at school as if it was yesterday?
-I’ll never forget being attention being drawn to my lanky legs, pale complexion, lack of trendy clothes, weird accent or total absence of sporting ability.
+How many of you remember the hurtful comments said to you at school as if it were yesterday?
+I’ll never forget people pointing out my lanky legs, pale complexion, weird accent, and total absence of sporting ability.

-As an adult, every time someone laughs or draws attention to a weakness of mine in a group of people, I feel the same twinge inside.
+As an adult, every time someone draws attention to a weakness of mine in a group of people, I feel the same twinge inside.

 Perhaps like me, although you’ve learned to laugh it off, you still can’t help but feel small and self conscious inwardly.